-Most visitors and locals will tour each of the 11 Finger Lakes from a boat, however, we think that exploring the area from your stand up paddle board is the way to go.
+Most visitors and locals will tour each of the 11 Finger Lakes from a boat, however, we think that exploring the area from your stand up paddle board or kayak is the way to go.
 In the fall, the Finger Lakes are a great place to enjoy paddling in relative isolation, making it perfect a spectacular destination for SUP yoga, SUP touring, and SUP camping.
 Two of our favorite regions for a stand up paddle board excursion are the West River and Hemlock Canadice State Forest.

-If your travels take you to the Pacific Northwest, Lake Chelan is a destination that has to make your stand up paddleboarding bucket list.
+If your travels take you to the Pacific Northwest, Lake Chelan is a destination that has to make your stand up paddle boarding bucket list.

 We love Lake Chelan for its natural beauty and variety.
 The lake’s southern end is the easiest to access from with numerous available launch points and convenient lodging options.
 In contrast, the northern side of Lake Chelan offers a remote wilderness experience for the more adventurous paddles of the world.
 If you have the time to check out both sides of the lake, you can book a trip on the Lady of the Lake ferry that travels from one side to the other.
 Please note that the ferry schedule changes between high and low seasons, so plan accordingly.